mapcode-foundation/mapcode-python/README.md

 ```

+## Encoding
-## Enconding latitude, longitude to a mapcode

-For encoding there are two methods avaiable.
+For encoding latitude, longitude to a mapcode there are two methods avaiable:
+encode_single() and encode().

 Use the encode_single() method to find one possible mapcode.
 Optionally
 a territory code can be provide to encode for just that territory.